Research and doctoral training in the B&M include the following fields of science:

 The Doctoral Program Brain & Mind (B&M) started in January 2012.
 The FGSN continued operating alongside the B&M during 2012-13.

-Starting from 2014, B&M has been one of the doctoral programs of the Doctoral School in Health Sciences (DSHealth) of the University of Helsinki.
+Starting from 2014, B&M was one of the doctoral programs of the Doctoral School in Health Sciences (DSHealth) of the University of Helsinki until the launch of the new University of Helsinki Doctoral School.

 In Aalto University, B&M is a network program hosted by the Department of Neuroscience and Biomedical Engineering (NBE).